Why Wind Projects Stall: The Business Case for Collaborative Design

 9) How ELSA helps

+Moving from DAD to collaborative project design does require some degree of internal change.
 The Earning Local Support Academy (ELSA) exists to make this doable for busy developer teams and host communities.
 We provide:

 • A repeatable framework (AT PACE) that sets expectations, roles, and boundaries.